Having a Japanese driver’s license can help many foreign residents integrate themselves smoothly into Japanese society.

 Why You Need a Driver’s License

-- Having a Japanese driver’s license makes life more convenient.
+- Having a Japanese driver’s license makes life more convenient if you’re a resident in Japan.

 - Even if you already have an international driving permit ( aka IDP), challenging yourself to acquire a Japanese driver’s license and possibly failing once or several times will help you learn to drive safer and become a better driver overall (even when you return to your home country).